julioarhernandez/purevanity/src/_includes/service-pages/cellulite.md

    Cellulite Reduction therapy is designed to target areas affected by cellulite, helping to improve skin texture and reduce the appearance of dimpled skin.
 It is especially effective for common problem areas like the thighs, hips, and abdomen, providing a non-invasive solution for smoother and firmer skin.
 </p>
 <p class="services-details-two__text-2">
    This therapy is beneficial for those looking to enhance body contours without surgery.
-With collagen stimulation and improved skin elasticity, it offers both immediate and long-term benefits.
+With collagen and elastin stimulation and improved skin elasticity, it offers both immediate and long-term benefits.
 </p>

 <h3 class="services-details-two__title-2">
    What to Expect During a Cellulite Reduction Therapy Session
 </h3>
 <p class="services-details-two__text-2">
    A Cellulite Reduction session typically takes around 30 to 45 minutes.
-The provider will start by preparing the area, and various techniques may be used depending on the chosen approach, such as radiofrequency or laser treatments to stimulate collagen and break down fat deposits.
+The provider will start by preparing the area, and the hyperdilute Radiesse will be applied to stimulate collagen and elastin and restore volume to improve skin texture.
 </p>
 <p class="services-details-two__text-2">
    The procedure is comfortable and non-invasive, with most patients experiencing only mild warmth or pressure.
-Results continue to improve over time as the body responds with increased collagen production.
+Results continue to improve over time as the body responds with increased collagen and elastin production.
 </p>

 <h3 class="services-details-two__title-2">